City problem · Munich

 Customer evidence: European pilotsCustomer evidence: named US design partners with paid pilot status

-Founding team: European labs and credentialsFounding team + US operating presence with named US advisors
+Founding team: European labs and credentialsFounding team + US operating presence with named US specialists

 US investor outcome: polite pass after technical meetingUS investor outcome: term sheet conversation inside two cycles